Urology ST3 2025 Application Guide

 Application Process

-All applications must be submitted through the Oriel system.
+All Urology ST3 applications must be submitted through the Oriel system.
 The application form opens on 14 November 2024 and closes on 5 December 2024.
 Ensure you complete all sections thoroughly, as incomplete applications will not be accepted.
 Key points to remember include:

 • Competency Demonstration: Evidence of CT1 and CT2 competencies in core surgical training must be provided if applicable.